gudlot/ess/docs/developer/style-guide.rst

    *Self-assembly of ionic and non-ionic surfactants in type IV cerium nitrate and urea based deep eutectic solvent*, [J. Chem.
 Phys.
 155, 084902](https://doi.org/10.1063/5.0059238)

-To cite the article in the text body, use e.g.
+To cite the article in the text body, use the Harvard (author-year) style in combination with a link, e.g.

 .. code-block:: md